cissagatto/R_MultiLabel_Csv2Arff/README.md

 # R MultiLabel CSV 2 ARFF
 This code is part of my doctoral research.
+The aim is convert CSV file in an ARFF file correctly for a multi-label dataset.

 ## How to cite